On 27 October 1605, Mughal Emperor Akbar died at Fatehpur Sikri, Agra aged 63.

-- Humayun had fled to Sindh after his defeat by Sher Shah Suri in around 1540, and he succeeded in getting the Mughal Empire back only in 1555.
-But after a few months he died and left the empire into the hands of his 13 year old son Akbar, in 1556.
+- Humayun had fled to Sindh after his defeat by Sher Shah Suri of the Sur Dynasty around 1540, and he succeeded in getting the Mughal Empire back only in 1555.
+But after a few months, he died and left the empire into the hands of his 13-year-old son Akbar, in 1556.
 Akbar was declared Shahanshah by his regent Bairam Khan in Kalanaur, Punjab.
 Bairam Khan acted as regent until 1560 when he was dismissed by Akbar.

 - Akbar went on to extend his father’s empire substantially through successful military conquests and astute political marriages with Rajput families.

-- He also introduced reforms like abolishing taxes on non-Muslims.
-He prohibited Sati and legalised widow remarriage.
+- He prohibited Sati and legalised widow remarriage.
 He also increased the age of marriage.

 - Akbar introduced the Mansabdari system of administration.
 Under this system, there were Mansabdars or officials/nobles who were given jagirs (land revenue assignments).
 A Mansabdar’s rank dictated the number of soldiers under his command.
 His salary was paid in cash and the title was not hereditary.
 A Mansabdar had to perform civil and military duty when asked by the king.